jgcarrillo/javascript-image-uploader/README.md

 ### 🚀 Usage

+The app works by reading the content of the files array in the index 0.
+It's important to say that that file need to be converted into al URL throught the `URL.createObjectURL()` metod.

+The next step is create the image with that URL and paint it into the canvas when the image is loaded.

+Finally, the image is painted into the canvas thanks to the `drawImage()` method.
+[You can see here further information about this method](https://developer.mozilla.org/es/docs/Web/API/CanvasRenderingContext2D/drawImage).

+The rest of the code invoques different arrow functions that apply styles within the image canvas.

 ### 🚩 Issues

 During the development I found such a different issues related with works with canvas in JavaScript.
 Some are the following: